CookieCat45/AHIT-APRandomizer/README.md

 8. Start up the game using your new shortcut.
 Go to the game's settings and make sure "Enable Developer Console" is checked.

 When you create a new save file, you should be prompted to enter your slot name, password, and AP server address:port after loading into the Spaceship.

-# Info
-This mod, at the moment, is entirely proof-of-concept.
-There will likely be many bugs, impossible seeds, and other issues.
-Regardless, you can still set it up and play if you are curious or wish to help with beta-testing.

-Currently, no DLC content is shuffled.
-Only the base game chapters (1-5) work.